DMARCE-PROJECT/ripspy/README.md

 # Build

-If you want to change the engine, build the Golang program rips and copy the binary to bin.
+If you want to change the engine, build the Golang program (https://github.com/DMARCE-PROJECT/rips) and copy the binary to _./bin/rips_.

 ```
 cd $myworkspace